greiginsydney/captureKNX/docs/shopping-list.md

 ### Mounting screws and spacers - Tijl HAT

-The Pi hat from Tindie needs to be screwed to the Pi, and this pair of boards then slot into the custom housing below.
+The Pi HAT from Tindie needs to be screwed to the Pi, and this pair of boards then slot into the custom housing below.

 4 x 5-6mm long M3 machine screws.
 Mounts the SSD to the case 8 x 5-6mm long M2.5 pan head machine screws.
 Mounts the Pi to the case and the HAT to the Pi 4 x 21mm long M2.5 female-female threaded spacers

-I get my spacers from Mouser or Element14/Farnell - or if you're up for it, you can 3D-print them (see below for a link).
+I get my spacers from [Mouser](https://au.mouser.com/c/electromechanical/hardware/standoffs-spacers/?q=m2.5%20spacer&gender=Female%20%2F%20Female&length=21%20mm&material=Aluminum~~Brass%7C~Stainless%20Steel~~Steel&thread%20size=M2.5~~M2.5%20x%200.45&rp=electromechanical%2Fhardware%2Fstandoffs-spacers%7C~Thread%20Size%7C~Gender%7C~Material) or Element14/Farnell - or if you're up for it, you can 3D-print them (see below for a link).

 Let's call it $10.

 ### Mounting screws - Weinzierl HAT

-Weinzierl's hat has no holes for mounting screws, and is instead held in position by lugs in the case and lid.
+Weinzierl's HAT has no holes for mounting screws, and is instead held in position by lugs in the case and lid.

 4 x 5-6mm long M3 machine screws.
-Mounts the SSD to the case 4 x 5-6mm long M2.5 pan head machine screws.
+Mounts the SSD to the case 4 x 5-6mm long M2.5 pan head machine screws (or 4 x 4G self-tappers).
 Mounts the Pi to the case

 Let's call it $10 just to keep the maths even.

 ### A housing to put it all in